lavanet/lava/testutil/e2e/README.md

 15. Send multiple requests through each gateway.
 16. Check if a gateway responds with an error.
 17. Check if payments are paid.
+18. Start lava in emergency mode.
+19. Wait until downtime and 2 virtual epochs will be passed.
+20. Send requests to check that max CU was increased.

 After the steps above are finished (even if a step fails and the E2E ends) the E2E will save all the captured logs.